 |Iowa||Iowans can explore COVID-19 updates and resources on the Iowa state website.|

-|Kansas||Kansas is offering unemployment insurance benefits to those unemployed due to COVID-19.
+|Kansas||Kansas is offering unemployment benefits to those unemployed due to COVID-19.
 The benefit offers $122 to $488 weekly, for a maximum of 16 weeks.
 File applications online at Get Kansas Benefits, with video tutorials to help guide individuals through the process on the Kansas Department of Labor’s website.|

 The Kansas Department of Health and Environment has also compiled a COVID-19 resource center for individuals and businesses.

 |Kentucky||Kentucky has a dedicated website with state-specific information about the coronavirus, including resources available to its residents.
-However, it’s only updated its Unemployment Insurance policy in response to the coronavirus.
-You may be eligible to file for unemployment benefits if you are unemployed or have had your hours cut because of the coronavirus outbreak.|
+However, it’s only updated its unemployment insurance policy in response to the coronavirus.
+You may be eligible to file for benefits if you are unemployed or have had your hours cut because of the coronavirus outbreak.|

 If you are struggling financially, you may also be eligible for other state benefits like WIC or Medicaid.

-|Louisiana||The Louisiana Workforce Commission has recently allowed workers affected by the coronavirus to file a claim for unemployment insurance.
-It’s also waiving the waiting period for workers seeking unemployment benefits due to COVID-19.|
+|Louisiana||The Louisiana Workforce Commission has recently allowed workers affected by the coronavirus to file a claim for unemployment benefits.
+It’s also waiving the waiting period for workers seeking benefits due to COVID-19.|

 |Maryland||As of March 23, Governor Hogan has enacted an emergency order that closes all non-essential businesses throughout the state.
 Resources that are available to help if you’re temporarily out of work because of the coronavirus include:|